mazhang2718/self-care-sms/README.md

-# sms-fortune-cookie
+# self care SMS
-a playful project for exchanging fortunes w/ strangers
+a playful project to crowdsource self-care among strangers. built using cathy deng's original sms bot project in the buzzfeed open lab repo.

 ## About
 This is a flask app that handles text message exchanges with strangers.
 It uses [Twilio](https://www.twilio.com/) to send/receive SMS.

 In a nutshell, the app:
-- texts a prompt (currently the topic is crowdsourced fortune cookie fortunes, but this can be adapted to fit other topics)
+- texts a prompt
 - stores responses
 - texts randomly selected responses from strangers
 - texts notifications when responses have been seen